Autobiographical Statement

 I was born in 1955 and grew up in a quiet home with my Mother and Father.
 Our home was filled with deeply religious art, much from my Aunt who had become a cloistered nun.
 My earliest memory of creating Art is an attempt to draw Saint Patrick with my box of crayons when I was about 4.
 In my first days of Kindergarten I was plopped in front of an easel, but didn't know what to do - I know what to do now.
 During my Elementary School years my Father brought home a drawing book for me, together with small amounts of white paper, which I used to create comic stories - 20 single page episodes until 1966, 8 booklets until 1968, and a final 6 page adventure until 1973.
 I believe my Mother was behind the books on painting and the art supplies I regularly received at Christmas and Easter during the 1960's, including the easel I use until today.
 I would always study what was available from the Art Supply sections of our local Department Stores.
 With the encouragement of my Parents my talent in Art developed all through Elementary School, and I began to receive the highest grade possible in Art on my Report Cards.
 My oil painting skills were developed through 'paint-by-number' sets on dogs, cats, and landscapes.
 My Father was so impressed by these that he used his limited woodworking skills to meticulously craft frames for them.
 At this crucial time educators entered a strange period of denial, perhaps feeling uncomfortable with my focus on figurative art.
 Despite my obvious talent and love of subject, I could not get recommended or accepted into my feeder High School Art Class.
 When I questioned my 8th grade teacher about this she glared at me and snapped, "You should worry about your other grades!".
 In my Sophomore year applicants to Art Class were required to make a charcoal interpretation of a poem read aloud about watermelons.
 Of the 5 applicants mine was not satisfactory.
 This led to my leaving parochial education, although I remained close to the Church in all other ways.
 I was accepted into Central HS for my Junior Year, and was finally admitted into Art Classes for my Senior Year, learning many Art skills from my teacher.
 I graduated from Central in 1973 with a "B" in Art, but my confidence had been shaken by the earlier experiences.
 My Art Education became side-tracked by an opportunity to try Engineering as a major.
 This only proved what little inclination I had towards the Sciences and soon developed into an interest in Drafting as a compromise between talent and opportunity.
 My already developed gift for drawing saw me successfully graduate the American Institute of Drafting.
 I was gainfully employed for years as a Senior Draftsman and, after returning to Drafting school for Computer Aided Drafting, as a CAD operator.
 But whatever job I held my artistic talents were quickly recognized and during the 1970s and 80s I created hundreds of artistic signs from the very small to the very large, including a few murals and play scenes.

-We hope you visit sites of other artists whose style I admire from my 'links' page.
+You may enjoy visiting sites of other artists whose style I have admired from my slightly out of date but still interesting'artistic links' page.

 My paintings are included in many private collections, and have been shown at Woodmere Art Museum, the Cheltenham Art Center, through four Gallery shows in historic Olde City Philadelphia, were represented by Swan Gallery in the Philadelphia suburbs during 2006, were shown with 3 shows during 2007-08 at 1 Shot Coffee house in Philadelphia, and over 40 of my paintings were shown through 2 shows at Goldfish Gallery in 2009.